ProggePal/flow/how-to-flow.md

 2. **Chain Logic:** Break big tasks into small steps.
 Instead of one giant prompt, do: `Clean` → `Extract` → `Draft`.
 3. **Naming:** Give your steps clear IDs like `summary` or `tasks` so your tags are easy to read: `{{summary}}`.

----

-Would you like me to add a **"Troubleshooting"** section to this guide for common errors like missing API keys or broken JSON?